airbrite/celery-api/README.md

 history[].created | integer | Unix timestamp in milliseconds.
 history[].created_date | string | ISO 8601 timestamp.

-### Create an Order
+### Checkout with Credit or Debit Card

-This is a public endpoint to create a new order with a credit/debit card.
+This is a public endpoint to create a new order with a credit or debit card.
 It does not require authentication.
-This endpoint will trigger email notifications to the buyer (if enabled).

 For cross-browser compatibility with older versions of Internet Explorer, we recommend using [jQuery-ajaxTransport-XDomainRequest](https://github.com/MoonScript/jQuery-ajaxTransport-XDomainRequest).